How PCOS Affects Insulin Resistance?

 Introduction to PCOS and Insulin Resistance

-PCOS is a hormonal disorder that affects up to 15% of women of reproductive age.
+Polycystic Ovary Syndrome (PCOS) is a complex hormonal condition that affects an estimated 5% to 18% of women of reproductive age worldwide.

 The Link Between Hormones, Insulin, and PCOS